 Classic Base Liquors

-You'll need to stock your corner bar cabinet.
+You'll need to stock your bar cabinet.
 People often don't know where to begin when it comes to building their liquor collection, so it's best to start simple.

 Make sure you've got a range of the classic cocktail spirits so you can make most standard drinks.
 Vodka is a great place to start.
 It's a highly versatile and affordable liquor that heightens the flavor of tonic, soda, and citrus mixers.
 Try to get a couple of tasty gins, including a London dry gin, a cucumber-flavored distillation like Hendricks, or a minty, fruity option like The Botanist from Islay.